lasverg/Unit_test_with_ChaiMocha/README.md

 ## Test Cases Done
-1. Should keep paths without namespaces unchanged
+1. Should keep paths without namespaces unchanged.
-1. Should return path name "../lib/expandNamespace
+1. Should return path name "../lib/expandNamespace".
-1.	`<lib>` should be not defined
+1.	`<lib>` should be not defined.